Why parents should invest time to track their baby growth in the first 3 years of their baby's life.

 Set limits and boundaries:

-While it's important to encourage independence, it's also important to set clear limits and boundaries for children, as this helps them to understand what is and is not acceptable behavior.
+While it's important to encourage independence, it's also important to set clear limits and boundaries for children, as this helps them understand what is and is not acceptable behavior.

 Provide opportunities for social interaction: